nandinist/banana-translater/README.md

 # banana-translator
-#### neog camp : Mark 6
+### neog camp : Mark 6
-Are you a fan of minions?
-Did you know that the gibberish they say is an actual language.
+I am a fan of minions and was surprised to know that the gibberish they say is an actual language.
 Use the translator to convert your text from English to Minion speak or banana language.

-## Programming Languages
+#### Tech used :
 - HTML
 - CSS
 - Javascript